mageplaza/magento-2-who-bought-this-item-also-bought-graphql/README.md

-# Who Bought This Item Also Bought GraphQl
+# Magento 2 Who Bought This Item Also Bought GraphQL / PWA

 ## How to install
 Run the following command in Magento 2 root folder: